 Trekking solo to EBC or any other place is definitely a good thing to consider if you’re an experienced trekker & want to have some alone time to heal your mind, body & soul.
 But if you’re a beginner without any trekking experience then, trekking solo might not be the best option for you.
 Safety always comes first along with enjoying the trek.
-So for the beginner trekkers, trekking with a guide & porter will add more safety & improve your experience, knowledge & understanding of the mountains, culture & lifestyle of Nepal.
+So for beginner trekkers, trekking with a guide & porter will add more safety & improve your experience, knowledge & understanding of the mountains, culture & lifestyle of Nepal.
 Trekking solo can be problematic sometimes in case of facing injury & illness during your trek.

 If you’re considering trekking solo then you’ll need to prepare quite a lot for yourself before your trek.
 Things you’ll need for trekking to Everest Base Camp are;

 Most of the trek in Nepal requires a permit & in the case of the Everest Base Camp trek, two permits are needed.
-They are; Trekkers Information management system(TIMS) & Sagarmatha National Park permit.
-You can get a TIMS card once you arrive in Kathmandu in Nepal Tourism Board which will require some paper documents & cash in NPR.
+They are; the Trekkers Information management system(TIMS) & Sagarmatha National Park permit.
+You can get a TIMS card once you arrive in Kathmandu from Nepal Tourism Board which will require some paper documents & cash in NPR.
 As for the Sagarmatha National Park permit, You can get that along the trail to EBC.
 It requires a TIMS card & cash in NPR.

 Another thing you must have to trek to EBC is Itinerary.
-Since you won’t have any guide, porter or trekking partner if you trek solo, you’ll have to do quite a research about trekking to EBC, its weather condition, altitude, accommodation & food facilities etc. Keeping all the above things in mind, you can design an itinerary for your Everest Base Camp trek which will help you to have a much easier & enjoyable time during your trek.
+Since you won’t have any guide, porter or trekking partner if you trek solo, you’ll have to do quite some research about trekking to EBC, its weather condition, altitude, accommodation & food facilities etc. Keeping all the above things in mind, you can design an itinerary for your Everest Base Camp trek which will help you to have a much easier & enjoyable time during your trek.

 You’ll have to spend some time preparing for your trip researching what is needed for your trek.
 You’ll have to pack the following things for your trek to EBC; Trekking clothes, Teahouse clothes, Trekking gear, Toiletries, First aid, light foods & your personal items.
 You can check the details for the packing list in our other blog.